4teamwork/ftw.mobile/README.rst

 You need to define at least the ``label``, the ``position`` and the ``data`` for a working mobile button.

-Keep in mind, that the data method needs to return valid json data structure:
+The data method needs to return a valid json data structure as follows:

 ::